geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 **Hot Tip: When posted on the help forum, ALWAYS include a link to your code so people can help troubleshoot.
 Be sure all personal assets you use are publicly shared so the script will run for others.**

+#### Joining the shared repository

 To collaborate on shared scripts with other users, you can create a shared folder, invite your collaborators and place scripts in that folder.

-#### Joining the shared repository
+We have created a shared folder for geohackweek2017.

 Get access to the shared code repository in the code editor: